bharath12345/bharath12345.github.io/_posts/2014-10-17-functional-conference-random-notes.md

 The Haskell session was a runaway hit with Venkat giving a quick intro of the many aspects of the language using the ghci REPL.
 The key ideas learn/relearnt were of:

 * polymorphic type
-* purity: functions cannot have side effect
+* purity: functions cannot have side effect. and purity always means thread-safety!
 * memoization: the massive performance gain that may comes one way due to functional purity
 * order of program evaluation: normative vs. applicative
+* expressions vs. statements. statements promote mutability that one cannot escape. expressions are the opposite

 #### Day 1, Session 3: [Functional programming in large scale data processing](https://speakerdeck.com/kishore/applying-functional-programming-principles-to-large-scale-data-processing), by Kishore Nallan
 My day job is programming in Scala to build a *large scale data processing* platform.
 So choosing this session from a fellow traveler was natural.
 Kishore described the journey at Indix to build a web-scale product catalog by crawling and indexing the internet.
 The story behind their adoption of the Lambda Architecture.
 The benefits of using a log-structured database as first port of store than a *continuously mutating* RDBMS or column store.
 Indix is a huge Hadoop shop with continuous jobs to persist data, aggregate it and run both ritual and ad-hoc queries.
 It was a fascinating talk giving a peek into what must be a very exciting product to develop.